Closed Form Word Embedding Alignment: CLOSED FORM POINT SET ALIGNMENT: CLASSIC AND NEW RESULTS

 \subsection{Related Approaches}

+As mentioned, Smith \etal (2017)~\cite{SmithTHH17} use Algorithm \ref{alg:AO-rotate} to align \WordToVec word embeddings on English and Italian corpuses, and show that this simple approach is effective in translation.
+Our work can be seen as building on this, in that we show how to interpret the intrinsic accuracy of such an alignment, how to align word vector corpuses created by different mechanisms, and when to use which variant of the closed form solutions.
+Additionally, we confirm some of their language translation results and show that it extends to when the embedding mechanisms for the different language corpuses are not the same (e.g., one by \WordToVec and one by \GloVe), as demonstrated in Section \ref{app : langauges}.

-There are several methods in the literature which attempt to jointly compute embeddings of datasets so that they are aligned, for instance in jointly embedding corpuses in multiple languages~\cite{Herm,Mik3}.
-The goal of our approach is to circumvent these more complex joint alignments.
+There are several other methods in the literature which attempt to jointly compute embeddings of datasets so that they are aligned, for instance in jointly embedding corpuses in multiple languages~\cite{Herm,Mik3}.
+The goal of the approaches we study is to circumvent these more complex joint alignments.
 A couple of very recent papers propose methods to align embeddings after their construction, but focus on \emph{affine transformations}, as opposed to the more restrictive but distance preserving rotations of our method.
-Bollegala \etal~\cite{Art1} uses gradient descent, for parameter $\gamma$, to directly optimize
+Bollegala \etal (2017)~\cite{Art1} uses gradient descent, for parameter $\gamma$, to directly optimize

-Another approach, by Sahin \etal \cite{Sahin}, is Low Rank Alignment (LRA) which is an extension of aligning manifolds using LLE \cite{Boucher}.
-This approach has a 2-step but closed form solution to find an affine transformation applied to both embeddings simultaneously so as to project the two embeddings to a joint manifold space.
-The closed form solution is produced using the eigenvectors of the sum of the Laplacian and Gram matrix of the two datasets.
-So, if $A$ and $B$ are the two embeddings, and $C$ is the correspondence matrix between $A$ and $B$, where,

-Then the two datasets are embedded into a joint d-dimensional space and represented by $F = $ where $i$th row of $F_A$ is the embedding of $a_i$ and and the $j$th row of $F_B$ is the embedding of $b_j$~\cite{Boucher}.